 The “brains 25 cents drive in” painted sign was on the second story of Harvey’s Sandwich System, a diner at the corner of Chouteau and Carr Lane Avenue in St. Louis.
 The restaurant closed in 1976, the sign was demolished in 1983 or 1984, and the building was demolished in 1993.

 Numerous photographs of the building exist, some of which have a fuzzy street sign visible, and in others, the Gateway Arch is visible in the distance on the left, placing the photograph in St Louis.
 And yes, the sign and the business were real.

 The sign on the front of the white Victorian-style storefront was difficult to read in most photographs, but it read Harvey’s Sandwich System.
-The building stood at the intersection of Chouteau Avenue (what was once Route 66) and Carr Lane Avenue, about a half mile south of St Louis University, and about 2 miles southwest of the Scott Joplin house, in St Louis’s Gate District neighborhood.
+The building stood at the intersection of Chouteau Avenue (what was once Route 66) and Carr Lane Avenue, about a half mile south of St Louis University, about 2 miles southwest of the Scott Joplin house, and 2.2 miles west of the iconic Eat-Rite Diner, in St Louis’s Gate District neighborhood.

 Most of the known photos of the building date from the late 1970s to about 1983.
 The building deteriorated rapidly after its last occupant went out of business around 1978.